Hausa and Welsh

 Hausa and Welsh Speaking population

 Hausa and Welsh speaking population is one of the factors based on which Hausa and Welsh languages can be compared.
 The total count of Hausa and Welsh Speaking population in percentage is also given.
-The percentage of people speaking Hausa language is 0.52 % whereas the percentage of people speaking Welsh language is Not Available.
+The percentage of people speaking Hausa language is 0.52 % whereas the percentage of people speaking Welsh language is 0.24 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Hausa and Welsh on Hausa vs Welsh where you will get native speakers, speaking population in percentage and native names.

 Hausa and Welsh Language Codes